bia-technologies/statsbit/Readme.md

 # Statsbit

-Here is the NewRelic drop in replacement.
-It works with all NewRelic agents that supports 17th protocol version.
+Here is the NewRelic drop-in replacement.
+It works with all NewRelic's agents that support the 17th protocol version.
-In BIA we use agents for ruby, python, go, java.
+In BIA we use agents on ruby, python, go, java.

 Statsbit consists of Backend and UI.
 Backend is written in Clojure and stores data in TimescaleDB.
-UI is build on top of Grafana.
+UI is built on top of Grafana.

 ## Setup

 Statsbit requires Postgres with the Timescale extension.
 We run Statsibt on Postgres 11 and Timescale 1.7.4.
-I plan to support upcoming Timescale 2.0 too.
+I plan to support the upcoming Timescale 2.0 too.
-I've successfully tested some requests on Postgres 12, so you may help us to test Statsbit on 12th version.
+I've successfully tested some requests on Postgres 12, so you may help us to test Statsbit on the 12th version.

 ## License